-Some students have known for years the country where they would most like to study abroad.
-For others, it can be very difficult deciding when the whole world seems fascinating.
+students, they have known where they would like to study abroad.
+For others,

-are having trouble deciding where, think about the following things:
+are having trouble deciding where, think about the following:

-- Are there more options to take classes that go along with your major with programs in certain countries more than others?
+Are there more options to take classes that go along with your major with programs in certain countries more so than others?

 Think about the following: